-(a) If more than one full day of pay is owed, the outstanding hours will be paid within four (4) calendar days.
+(a) If more than 1 full day of pay is owed, the outstanding hours will be paid within 4 calendar days.

-In the event the employee's pay is not received within the time frame set out above the employee will be paid four (4) hours for each regularly scheduled working day until said outstanding pay is received.
+In the event the Employee's pay is not received within the time frame set out above the Employee will be paid 4 hours for each regularly scheduled working day until said outstanding pay is received.

 - (b) If one full day's pay or less is owed, the outstanding hours will be paid on the next payday.
-In the event the outstanding hours are not paid on the next payday, the employee will be paid four (4) hours pay, and will be paid an additional four (4) hours pay for each pay period until said outstanding hours are paid. - 9.05 A complete statement of the employee's earnings and deductions shall be shown on each pay cheque or on a separate statement if direct deposit is used.
-The statement shall include: the number of hours worked at regular rates; overtime rates; shift work; travel time; amount of weekly vacation pay and recognized holiday pay; plus all other deductions such as Employment Insurance, C.P.P., union dues, income tax allowances, etc.
+In the event the outstanding hours are not paid on the next payday, the Employee will be paid 4 hours pay, and will be paid an additional 4 hours pay for each pay period until said outstanding hours are paid. - (c) If the Employer determines that an error of overpayment has occurred, and the error has occurred in the last 6 months, the Employer shall promptly give notice in writing to the affected Employee of the amount of the error, how the amount of the error was calculated, and a plan to recover the overpayment through deduction or deductions through 1 or more pay periods.
+The Employee shall be given 3 working days to respond to the notice from the Employer.
+If the Employee agrees with the error, the plan shall be implemented.
+If there is a difference as to the error, the amount of the error, or the plan to correct the error, the Employer, the Employee, and a representative of the Union shall attempt to resolve the difference.
+If the difference cannot be resolved within an additional 3 working days, the Employer may implement the plan to correct the error, recognizing that the Employer may be ultimately responsible for damages and other remedies through the grievance procedure if the Employer is in error. - 9.05 A complete statement of the Employee's earnings and deductions shall be shown on each pay cheque or on a separate statement if direct deposit is used.
+The statement shall include: - the number of hours worked at regular rates; - overtime rates; - shift work; - travel time: - amount of weekly vacation pay; - recognized holiday pay; - all other deductions such as Employment Insurance, C.P.P., union dues, income tax allowances, etc.